entando/entando-docs/vuepress/docs/docs/concepts/README.md

 An Entando app is composed of three parts:

-1.  **App Builder**: the replacement for the Admin Console and entry point to customize and build an entando application, as well as providing a method to interact with the Entando Component Repository.
+1.  **App Builder**: the replacement for the Admin Console and entry point to customize and build an Entando application, as well as providing a method to interact with the Entando Component Repository.